apache/druid/docs/content/development/extensions-core/druid-basic-security.md

 ## Configuration

-The examples in the section will use "MyBasicAuthenticator" and "MyBasicAuthorizer" as names for the Authenticator and Authorizer.
+The examples in the section will use "MyBasicDBAuthenticator", "MyBasicLDAPAuthenticator" and "MyBasicAuthorizer" as names for the Authenticators and Authorizer.

 These properties are not tied to specific Authenticator or Authorizer instances.